Skip to main content

 • Government-issued photo ID for the heir or personal representative

-• Completed Successor in Interest form (obtained from loan servicing department)
+• Completed Successor in Interest package (obtained from the Loan Servicing Department)

 • Documentation proving ownership interest in the property: probated will, court order, recorded deed, or trust document showing you as successor trustee or beneficiary